privacygmail cleanupemail security

 • Handling sensitive emails (legal, medical, financial, confidential)

-• Users who want to personally audit the source code
+• People who want to read the source code themselves

 • Users in regulated industries